 This Thanksgiving bunting from DIY Inspired is made from an old t-shirt.

-For something more colorful, this Thanksgiving garland from Life is a Lullaby is ridiculously easy to make.
+For something more colorful, this Thanksgiving garland from The Best Ideas for Kids is ridiculously easy to make.

 Framed printables are another easy way to decorate your home for Thanksgiving.
 You can find this printable Thanksgiving wall art at Moms and Crafters.

-Or this Thanksgiving printable from Life is a Lullaby.
+Or this Thanksgiving printable from The Best Ideas for Kids.

 If you prefer the chalkboard look, head over to A Simple Pantry to find several Thanksgiving chalkboard printables.

 For the other tables in your home, here’s a cute idea from Organized 31 for making Thanksgiving blocks from repurposed game blocks.

 And I absolutely LOVE this family Thanksgiving tree idea from Kids Activities Blog.
 It’s not only a table decoration, but also a wonderful family activity that reinforces gratitude.

 These easy Thanksgiving decor ideas should save you plenty of time so you can focus on the feast.